 For help on preparing for the MPJE, see MPJE Study Material.

 NABP will notify you of the results.
-If you pass, all items listed in the Requirements for All Applications section above will be required before your Pharmacist license is issued.
+If you pass the exam, all of the items listed in the Requirements for All Applications section above will be required before your Pharmacist license is issued.

 If you did not pass an exam, you must wait before you can re-take the exam as follows: